 How does it work?

-Account Owners and Administrators will only be asked for a code once every 90 days and/or upon password reset, on each trusted computer or device.
+Account Owners and Administrators or All users in the org will be asked for a code once every defined period ( max90 days) and/or upon password reset, on each trusted computer or device.
 Please note that the two factor authentication is browser specific and is based on cookies stores in the browser.
 The verification code will be sent to the email address maintained in the user profile.
 If the email is not maintained, the Account Owner/Administrator can generate a verification code via the user password reset page or the Administrator can reach out to firstname.lastname@example.org on behalf of the user attempting to sign-in.

 In order for an Account Owner or Administrator to enter a temporary verification code on behalf of a user, that end-user would need to be on the page that prompts the verification code:

-When the user is prompted for the verification code (as shown below) after 90 days on each trusted device, an email will be sent to the user including the verification code.
+When the user is prompted for the verification code (as shown below) based on the settings, an SMS

 - How long is the verification code valid for?